MAKE PAPER FIREWORKS!

 BE ORGANIZED!

-• Cut all the packaging into parts to be your stars and then draw up small to large stars.
+• Cut all the packaging into parts, and then draw up small to large stars.

 DRAW STARS!